JCMSK/2022_JCW/README.md

 ### Walk/hike
-- Fort Sint Pieter and the caves
+- Fort Sint Pieter and the Caves
 - Just wear comfortable shoes.
 No special attire is needed!
 - Consider bringing raincoat/umbrella in case of rain!